 So, I've started a blog.

 But that wouldn't work.
-I'd need to censor so much that's too personal or too boring for other people -- the result would be just a desiccated version of a diary.
-On further reflection, I realized that the thing to do is to cull whatever useable material happens to be in the Moleskines and then freely add to it -- links, elaboration (I usually write on my lunch break at work, so I'm pressed for time), etc. So that's what I'm going to do.
+I'd need to censor so much that's too personal or too boring for other people — the result would be just a desiccated version of a diary.
+On further reflection, I realized that the thing to do is to cull whatever useable material happens to be in the Moleskines and then freely add to it — links, elaboration (I usually write on my lunch break, so I'm pressed for time), etc. So that's what I'm going to do.

 I want the blog to be personal.
 After all, it's currently invite-only, though that's likely to change as I get more comfortable with the idea of having a blog.
 [UPDATE: I made the blog public about a week later.]
 But there are a couple things that "personal" decidedly does not mean here.

 Does it mean embarrassing confessions?
-No -- as Summer recently pointed out in her manifesto, you don't need those to be perfectly open and honest with people.
+No — as Summer Anne Burton recently pointed out in her manifesto, you don't need those to be perfectly open and honest with people.
 Well, then, does it mean invading other people's privacy instead?
 Of course not.
-I'm sure I'll occasionally described interactions with other people (maybe you), but I'll try to keep these more or less anonymous.* (If I do write anything that you feel is an invasion of privacy, please let me know immediately so I can fix it.)
+I'm sure I'll occasionally described interactions with other people (maybe you), but I'll try to keep these anonymous.
+(If I do write anything that you feel is an invasion of privacy, please let me know so I can fix it.)

 Does "personal" mean a blog that's obsessively self-centered and introspective, confirming all those critics of blogs as internet-powered narcissism?
 I certainly hope so.
 I'll do my best.

-One topic I'm going to try to avoid is the United States' 2008 presidential race.
+One topic I'm going to try to avoid is the 2008 presidential race.
 Now, I am planning one post that will be a look back at the primary (there isn't a real primary left anymore), but beyond that, I don't want to be posting about "crucial moments" or "important insights" as they come up in this race.
-To the extent that I want to share any 2008-related links, I'll do so on delicious, on Facebook, or as comments on other blogs.
+To the extent that I want to share any 2008-related links, I'll do so on Facebook or as comments on other blogs.